anchore/scan-action/tests/README.md

 docker run -d -p 5000:5000 --name registry registry:2
 ```

-... or if you run `make bootstrap`, this is automatically handled for you.
+... or if you run `make test`, this is automatically handled for you.
 After
-which time, you can just run:
+which time, you can just run `npm` directly:

 ```
 npm test